“How Do You Know When You Have Been Called?” Scott Pauley

 The term gets used frequently.
 Sometimes even flippantly.
 Yet God takes His calling on our lives very seriously.
 Study the New Testament and you will find that in one sense we are all called – called to be saints, called to be holy, called to be with Christ!
 Christians are a called people.

 A friend asked me not long ago if I could define the call.
-While I believe that a call is supernatural and there are things that cannot be explained about it, I also believe that there are certain things that are identifiable.
+While I believe that a call is supernatural and some things cannot be explained about it, I also believe that certain things are identifiable.
 Perhaps they will help you or someone you know who is trying to understand the call of God.

 A call is a God-given desire, enabled by the Holy Spirit, and confirmed by the church.